 I see so many recipes that misrepresent Caribbean/Jamaican rice and peas with a pale or washed out look.

 The reason for this is because SO many people throw away the water that is used to soak the "peas".
-When leaving your kidney beans to soak overnight, DO NOT THROW THAT WATER AWAY.

-Why did the rice turn out soft and/or Mushy?
+Why did the rice turn out soft and/or mushy?

 Two reasons why this might have occurred: